Patrik-Stas/js-finite-state-machine/README.md

 # Javascript Finite State Machine
 Finite State Machines (FSMs) with modular state persistence.
-Pretty straightforward:
-1. specify your machine model
-2. pick preferred storage for your machines (memory, mongo, redis)
-3. create new or load pre-existing machine instance
-4. perform transitions and have the state automatically updated in the storage

-It can also generate cool pictures of your state machines!
+It can also generate cool pictures of your state machines.
+Like this `-------->`
 <img align="right" src="docs/semaphore.png">

 - **Where do you want to store state of your state machines?** Memory?
 Redis?
 Mongo?
 Elsewhere?
 Wherever you like!